 - You now need to deliver this.
 You will need a stop watch and ideally an audience.
 Stand up and deliver this OUT LOUD.

 - Unless you are 10% UNDER time, start again and remove HALF of what you intend to say.
 NEVER think you will either do this on the day or “just go a bit quicker.
 You won’t.
-You MUST finish early in this setup, you WILL take longer on the day.
+You didn’t believe me at 80%

 - Return to point 14 and try again.
 You will also notice bits that just didn’t seem right.
 Move them, improve them or remove them.
 The presentation is not complete until you have delivered it at least FIVE times